Moorish Architecture In Spain: The Top 20 Examples

 Spain has a long and complicated history spanning thousands of years.
 During ancient times, the Romans called this area Hispania, and it was an important part of the Roman Empire.
 After the fall of the Romans, the Visigoths, a Germanic tribe that had been at war with the Romans for some time, came to control most of the Iberian Peninsula as well as parts of modern-day France.

-But the Visigoth Kingdom was weakened by internal disputes, and a new threat from the east was quickly approaching.
+However the Visigoth Kingdom was weakened by internal disputes, and a new threat from the east was quickly approaching.
 Starting in the Arabian Peninsula in the Middle East, a rapidly expanding Islamic nation called the Umayyad Caliphate was pushing westward.
 After conquering North Africa the Umayyads crossed the straight of Gibraltar in 711 CE and quickly destroyed the Visigoth Kingdom and took control of Iberia.

 Various other Islamic states from North Africa followed in the footsteps of the previous conquerors, and Moorish rule survived in various parts of Spain until 1492.
 The Moors named their newly conquered region Al-Andalus.
-They built massive palaces, fortifications, mosques, and other buildings all over Iberia, and today some of the greatest Moorish Architecture on earth is located within Spain.
+They built massive palaces, fortifications, mosques, and other buildings all over Iberia, and today some of the greatest Moorish Architecture on earth is located in Spain.

 - 711 CE – The Umayyad Caliphate Crosses the Straight of Gibraltar and quickly takes control of the region, naming it Al-Andalus